Owners/Operators: Christer Karjalainen and Sasa Opacic

-Over the next year and a half or so, Christer and I became email “pen pals”, and ultimately very good friends.
-I learned so much about studio engineering from him, for which I’ll be forever grateful.
+Over the next year and a half or so, Christer and I became email pen pals, and ultimately very good friends to this day.
+He’s remains my studio engineering mentor and has taught me so much, for which I’ll be forever grateful.

-Christer mixing the drum tracks for my original song, “Medians Conspire” .
+Christer mixing the drum tracks for “Medians Conspire”:

-Sasa mastering the completed mix of “Medians Conspire”.
+Sasa mastering the completed mix of “Medians Conspire”:

 Listen to the released song on SoundClick: